NLP4Ecology 2025

 (In Alphabetical Order)

-• Muhammad Okky Ibrohim (University of Turin)
+• Muhammad Okky Ibrohim, University of Turin (e-mail)

 Program Commettee